Mohamed222i/gazebo_maritime_ws/README.md

 ---

+- If robot drifts but corrects slowly:

+Increase k_s by +2 (try 8).

+Increase k_psi by +0.2.

+- If robot spins / rotates in place:

+Decrease k_moment by 30–50%.

+Decrease k_s by 30–50%.

+Increase epsilon to 0.5.

+- If robot oscillates yaw rapidly (chatter):

+Increase epsilon.

+Lower k_s.

+Add/raise max_thrust_rate smoothing or low-pass.

+- If thrusters saturate often:

+Lower desired_speed or k_speed.

+Increase max_thrust only if physical thruster supports it.

+---

 # What to change on the SMC(short checklist)

 Lower SMC / yaw gains: reduce k_s, k_psi, k_moment (see code defaults).